ethersphere/swarm-guide/contents/usage/feed.rst

 Command-Line
 ~~~~~~~~~~~~~~~~

-The CL API allows us to go through how Feeds work using practical examples.
-You can look up CL usage by typing `swarm feed` into your CL.
+The CLI API allows us to go through how Feeds work using practical examples.
+You can look up CL usage by typing `swarm feed` into your CLI.

-In the CL examples, we will create and update feeds using the bzzapi on a running local swarm node that listens by default on port 8500.
+In the CLI examples, we will create and update feeds using the bzzapi on a running local swarm node that listens by default on port 8500.

 Creating a Feed Manifest
 ........................

-The Swarm CLI allows to create Feed Manifests directly from the console:
+The Swarm CLI allows creating Feed Manifests directly from the console.

 ``swarm feed create`` is defined as a command to create and publish a ``Feed manifest``.

 The feed topic can be built in the following ways:
-  * use --topic to set the topic to an arbitrary binary hex string.
+  * use ``--topic`` to set the topic to an arbitrary binary hex string.
-  * use --name to set the topic to a human-readable name.
+  * use ``--name`` to set the topic to a human-readable name.
-      For example --name could be set to "profile-picture", meaning this feed allows to get this user's current profile picture.
+      For example, ``--name`` could be set to "profile-picture", meaning this feed allows to get this user's current profile picture.
-  * use both --topic and --name to create named subtopics.
+  * use both ``--topic`` and ``--name`` to create named subtopics.
-   For example, --topic could be set to an Ethereum contract address and --name could be set to "comments", meaning this feed tracks a discussion about that contract.
+   For example, `--topic` could be set to an Ethereum contract address and ``--name`` could be set to "comments", meaning this feed tracks a discussion about that contract.

-The --user flag allows to have this manifest refer to a user other than yourself.
-If not specified, it will then default to your local account (--bzzaccount).
+The ``--user`` flag allows to have this manifest refer to a user other than yourself.
+If not specified, it will then default to your local account (``--bzzaccount``).

-If you don't specify a name or a topic, the topic will be set to `0 hex` and name will be set to your username.
+If you don't specify a name or a topic, the topic will be set to ``0 hex`` and name will be set to your username.

 .. code-block:: none